-Basteri and Sangla are two villages on the two opposite sides of Baspa River in Sangla Valley, Himachal Pradesh.
+Basteri and Sangla are two villages on the two opposite sides of Baspa River in the valley.
 It is the Sangla village gives the valley its name – Sangla Valley.
 It is also known as Baspa Valley as the River Baspa flows through it and is a source of water and trout fish for these villages.
 We stayed at the edge of both these villages, in a campsite right next to the Baspa River.
 After so many months I can still hear the roar of Baspa as I heard it on the couple of nights that I spent there, close to it.

-Video of roaring Baspa river at Sangla Valley.
+Video of roaring Baspa river at Sangla Valley

 It appeared a timid Baspa river from a distance, but when you are close to it – it roars.
 You have to be close to it to realize the force it carries in its waters.

-Sangla Valley – Places to visit in Himachal Pradesh.
+Sangla Valley – Places to visit in Himachal Pradesh

 Basteri – a quaint village

 One evening we decided to take a stroll across our camp to the Basteri village.
 We climbed a bit of incline and crossed a bridge over Baspa River.
-After a bit of more hiking, we were at the gate of Basteri village.
+After a bit more hiking, we were at the gate of Basteri village.
 We entered the village through an arched gate that was kind of defining the boundary of the village.
 As we walked in, I saw a lot of stones with carvings on them lying around.
 I was intrigued.

-Badri Vishal Temple, Basteri.
+Badri Vishal Temple, Basteri

-Wood Carving Artist.
+Wood Carving Artist

-Incidentally, the artists behind these carvings was right there – Sh Roshan Lal.
+Incidentally, the artists behind these carvings were right there – Sh Roshan Lal.
 I had a small chat with him and he invited me to see his workshop where more panels were being carved.
 It was probably the simplest workshop that you could see.
 I learned from him that the temple got burnt in 1998.
 The villagers are slowly building it back – using their own resources.
 How incredible!

-Pujari ji came after a while and opened the temple.
+Pujari Ji came after a while and opened the temple.
 Behind the carved wooden door was another door with silver and bronze carvings.
 There were two large boards telling the story of the temple and how it came into being.
 It is a story that revolves around a prank of Vishnu with Shiva-Parvati.

 Idols in the temple were very different from what I had ever seen.
-They were Tibetan idols in silver and sat on a palanquin like a basket, covered with woollen clothes.
-While the Pujari ji did his pooja, I read the story and keenly observed the idols.
-I asked Pujari ji the relevance of erotic figures on the temple walls.
+They were Tibetan idols in silver and sat on a palanquin like a basket, covered with woolen clothes.
+While the Pujari Ji did his pooja, I read the story and keenly observed the idols.
+I asked Pujari Ji the relevance of erotic figures on the temple walls.
 He said ‘Yeh to Mela hai’ roughly meaning, this is the circus of life.
 He said it so casually that it added a whole lot of meaning to the answer.

 We walked back as it was getting dark, admiring the lovely wooden houses that wore their age with grace and elegance.

-Sangla village is the hub of Sangla valley – a trading center.
+Sangla village is the hub of the valley – a trading center.
 We roamed around the village, going up and down huffing and puffing as the locals smiled at us.
 We were looking for Bering Nag Temple that was closer to the river.

-Bairing Nag Temple.
+Bairing Nag Temple

 What intrigued me most was the abandoned house.
 Which probably was a part of the temple and its intricate carvings, its typical lock with the walnut trees in its premises.
 I tried making sense of small doors on the ground floor, exquisite balconies on the first floor and intricate work on top of that.

 Buddhist prayer stones

 We walked past the village.
 At various placed colorful prayer stones with Buddhist mantras carved on them greeted us at every corner.
 These are auspicious stones that send prayers out to the universe.
-Some people also believe they keep the bad spirits away.
+Some people also believe they keep bad spirits away.
 To me, they represent a mystical relationship between man and nature.

-This was the beginning of Buddhist region in our Himachal Odyssey from Shimla to Manali.
-Hereafter we will meet a mix of Hinduism and Buddhism at Kalpa, then spiti valley at Nako & Tabo.
+This was the beginning of the Buddhist region in our Himachal Odyssey from Shimla to Manali.
+Hereafter we will meet a mix of Hinduism and Buddhism at Kalpa, then Spiti valley at Nako & Tabo.
 Kaza is primarily Buddhist.
 These carved stones would become our marker to know that a village is around.